Azure-Samples/distributed-az-edge-framework/deployment/deploy-dev.md

 4. Install DAPR with Helm in AKS.

-5. Install Redis with Helm in AKS.
+5. Install Mosquitto with Helm in AKS.

 6. Provision Azure appplication resources (ACR, Event Hubs, Storage).